 In another bowl, combine the dry ingredients.
 This means you’re throwing in the flour, baking powder, baking soda and kosher salt.
 Whisk ’em together, and set aside.

 In another glass bowl, measure out the melted coconut oil and granulated sugar for the quick bread.
-Using a hand mixer, cream them together.
+Using a hand mixer or a rubber spatula, cream them together.

 What does it mean to cream oil and sugar together?
 This is a method where you essentially mix the oil and sugar together really well.
-They’ll look light and fluffy once you’ve finished creaming them together.
+They’ll look light and fluffy once you’ve finished.

-Sloooooooowly pour the wet ingredients into the dry ingredients.
+Pour the dry ingredients into the wet ingredients.
 Use a rubber spatula to stir until they’re just combined.

 Bake for 50-60 minutes, or until an inserted toothpick comes out clean.